Talking animal: Possibility of animal language

 The term refers to animals who can imitate (though not necessarily understand) human speech.
 Parrots, for example, repeat phrases of human speech through exposure.
 There were parrots that learnt to use words in proper context and had meaningful dialogues with humans.
-Alex, a grey parrot, understood questions about color, shape, size, number etc. of objects and would provide a one-word answer to them.
+Alex, a grey parrot, understood questions about color, shape, size, number of objects and would provide a one-word answer to them.
 He is also documented to have asked an existential question.
 Another grey parrot, N'kisi, could use 950 words in proper context, was able to form sentences and even understood the concept of grammatical tense.

 Researchers have attempted to teach great apes (chimpanzees, gorillas and orangutans) spoken language with poor results as they can only be taught how to say one or a few basic or limited words or phrases or less, and sign language with significantly better results as they can be very creative with various signs like those of deaf people.
 In this regard, there are now numerous studies and an extensive bibliography.